turris-cz/user-docs/docs/geek/btrfs_turris1x.md

 Turris boots from the NAND (internal storage) in the same state as before the migration.

-### How to use Turris OS 5.x
+### How to perform factory reset (medkit)

-As for now, there is disabled opt-in migration for Turris 1.x routers, however there is a way how to switch to the latest major version.

-!!! warning
-    By following this 5.x migration howto, you will loose your current settings and will have to configure everything from scratch.
+The factory reset as is implemented on Turris 1.x works only on the internal storage thus it can't be used on an SD card.
+You have to instead manually perform factory reset that is native for other Turris routers.

 If you will run one by the following commands, it will download the medkit from the [HBS branch](../geek/testing.md), import the medkit as the factory snapshot and reset to the factory defaults using the latest version of Turris OS.
 Reboot will do its thing that you will boot from the factory image.

 ```
 cd /tmp
 wget https://repo.turris.cz/hbs/medkit/turris1x-medkit-latest.tar.gz
-schnapps import -f turris1x-medkit-*.tar.gz
+schnapps import -f turris1x-medkit-latest.tar.gz
+schnapps mount factory
+turris1x-btrfs-kernel-install /mnt/snapshot-@factory
 schnapps rollback factory
 reboot
 ```